Saint Barbara: Patronage

 Saint Barbara is venerated by Catholics who face the danger of sudden and violent death at work.
 She is invoked against thunder and lightning and all accidents arising from explosions of gunpowder.
-She became the patron saint of artillerymen, armourers, military engineers, gunsmiths, and anyone else who worked with cannon and explosives.
-Following the widespread adoption of gunpowder in mining in the 1600s, she was adopted as the patron of miners, tunnellers, and other underground workers.
-As the geology and mine engineering developed in association with mining, she became patron of these professions.
+She became the patroness saint of artillerymen, armourers, military engineers, gunsmiths, and anyone else who worked with cannon and explosives.
+Following the widespread adoption of gunpowder in mining in the 1600s, she was adopted as the patroness of miners, tunnellers, and other underground workers.
+As the geology and mine engineering developed in association with mining, she became patroness of these professions.

 The Spanish word santabárbara, the corresponding Italian word santabarbara, and the obsolete French Sainte-Barbe, signify the powder magazine of a ship or fortress.
 It was customary to have a statue of Saint Barbara at the magazine to protect the ship or fortress from suddenly exploding.
-Saint Barbara is the patron of the Italian Navy.
+Saint Barbara is the patroness of the Italian Navy.

-Within the tunnelling industry, as a long-standing tradition, one of the first tasks for each new tunnelling projects is to establish a small shrine to Santa Barbara at the tunnel portal or at the underground junction into long tunnel headings.
+Within the tunneling industry, as a long-standing tradition, one of the first tasks for each new tunnelling project is to establish a small shrine to Santa Barbara at the tunnel portal or at the underground junction into long tunnel headings.
 This is often followed with a dedication and an invocation to Santa Barbara for protection of all who work on the project during the construction period.

 In English-speaking countries

 The church at HMS Excellent (also known as Whale Island) Portsmouth, Hampshire, England, the former Gunnery School of the Royal Navy, is called St. Barbara's.
-From 'Britain's Glorious Navy': "On the dining-table in the ward-room at Whale Island, a delightful silver statuette of Saint Barbara, the patron saint of Artillerists, smiles down on successive generations of gunnery officers who will not let her, or the Navy, down.
-Their job is to get straddles with full-gun salvoes of a reasonable spread; Saint Barbara herself arranges the hits."

-Saint Barbara was also the Patron saint of the Royal Army Ordnance Corps of the British Army, a church being dedicated to her initial at Hilsea Barracks Portsmouth later being moved to Backdown in Surrey, when the Corps moved its training establishment there.
+Saint Barbara was also the Patroness saint of the Royal Army Ordnance Corps of the British Army, a church being dedicated to her, initially at Hilsea Barracks Portsmouth, and later being moved to Backdown in Surrey, when the Corps moved its training establishment there.